Chapter 6 Hierarchical (mixed) models

 The most salient components of this output are the estimate of the overall mean, and the estimate of the within-batch correlation (\(\hat{\rho} = 0.42\)).

-Now we will fit a hierarchical model that includes a random effect for the batch.
+Now we will fit a random-effects, or variance-components, model that includes a random effect for the batch.
 We can write the model as \[\begin{align} y_{ij} & \sim \mathcal{N}(B_i, \sigma_\varepsilon^2) \\ B_i & \stackrel{\text{iid}}{\sim} \mathcal{N}(\mu, \sigma_B^2). \end{align}\]

 ## Linear mixed model fit by REML ['lmerMod']